 Within Marish Academy Trust, up to 10% of the school population may be considered gifted and talented.
-All teachers should ensure that more able children are identified and receive the appropriate support and challenge in all lessons to further extend and enhance knowledge.
+All teachers should ensure that more able children are identified and receive the appropriate support and challenge in all knowledge. lessons to further extend and enhance Lola Ogundipe, Tehseen Syed, Emma Stack and Noorma Razhi.
+Trustwide Science Team.
+January 2024 To be reviewed January 2026